bg-write/spotify-clone-vite/README.md

 ## Next Steps (my "Icebox")

-- Follow WDS repo for new server fixes
+- Follow WDS and previous repo for new server fixes
+- Flesh out the footer (refer to Candyfloss)
 - Fully adopt Airbnb's JS coding style guide while also cleaning up and enforcing code spacing in GitHub
 - Incorporate automated testing
+- Simplify the Dashboard - there's a lot of code in there and can likely break down into more components
-- Reutilize React's StrictMode and update `useAuth.jsx` to account for useEffect() firing twice
+- Reutilize React's StrictMode and update `useAuth` to account for useEffect() firing twice

 ---